gumaerc-testorg/21l.003-1-spring-2007/content/pages/syllabus.md

 ### Assigned Readings

 All readings (books) for the class are available at the bookstore.
-These readings must be completed by the date they appear in the [readings]({{< baseurl >}}/pages/readings) table.
+These readings must be completed by the date they appear in the {{% resource_link 74ce4537-c4cf-d36b-8d37-7ae6a27bf65d "readings" %}} table.

 ### Assigned Writings

-Your assignments for class are recorded on the syllabus and listed in the [assignments]({{< baseurl >}}/pages/assignments) section.
+Your assignments for class are recorded on the syllabus and listed in the {{% resource_link 3285db00-7816-22c1-d9ee-fef2c0f378d0 "assignments" %}} section.
 Unless otherwise directed, assignments must be submitted by 5pm in my mailbox on the due date.
 All papers should follow the [MLA format](http://www.macmillanlearning.com/catalog/static/bsm/hacker/resdoc/humanities/english.htm).
 These papers should be typed, double-spaced, paginated, titled (no title page necessary), and in 12-point font (Times New Roman) with 1-inch margins on all sides.

 ### Writing Sessions